DarkenCreature/Titan.RenderProcessor/README.md

 This example will result in a concatination of the property 'LastName' with the string ', ' and the property 'FirstName'.

-> [!TIP]
+> [!WARNING]
-> Always make sure, to wrap the expression inside curly brackets ({ }).
+> If you are using calculations instead of simply referencing a property of the context-object, always make sure, to wrap the expression inside curly brackets ({ }).
 If you want to reference properties of your context-object, always make sure to wrap the propertynames with square brackets ([ ]).